Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

 \subsection{Validation}

 Both the distributions and correlations of important primary and composite variables are validated by comparing the ensemble of pseudo-candidates to the data sample.
-Figures~\ref{fig:bkg_Higgs_mass} and\,\ref{fig:bkg_Higgs_pt} show the $m(\phi,\gamma)$ and $\pt(\phi,\gamma)$ distributions of the data sample and sample of pseudo-candidates for the GR, VR1, VR2 and SR selection criteria, respectively.
+Figure~\ref{fig:bkg_Higgs_mass} shows the $m(\phi,\gamma)$ distribution of the data sample and sample of pseudo-candidates for the GR, VR1, VR2 and SR selection criteria, respectively.
+Accounting for event weighting, the GR contains 30175 events, while the SR contains 11885 events.
+The modelling of the kinematic and isolation variables in the SR, for the data sample and the sample of pseudo-candidates in the SR is presented in figure~\ref{fig:bkg_Higgs_pt}.
 The accurate reproduction of composite variables relies on the correlations among variables to be adequately described in the ensemble of pseudo-candidates, which in turn is determined by the sampling procedure and parameterisation of generation templates.
 Figures~\ref{fig:bkg_Higgs_mass} and\,\ref{fig:bkg_Higgs_pt} exhibit very good agreement between the sample of pseudo-candidates and data events for both the $m(\phi,\gamma)$ and $\pt(\phi,\gamma)$ distributions, indicating that the important correlations in the data sample are well modelled by the sample of pseudo-candidates.

-Linear correlation coefficients, evaluated between each of the important variables, are shown in Figure\,\ref{fig:BkgdCorr} for both the data sample and ensemble of pseudo-candidates.
+Linear correlation coefficients, evaluated between each of the important variables, are shown in figure\,\ref{fig:BkgdCorr} for both the data sample and ensemble of pseudo-candidates.
 Both the hierarchy and general magnitude of the correlation coefficients in the data are well reproduced by the model.

-\subsection{Signal Injection Tests}
+\subsection{Signal injection tests}